Tips for the MUFG graduate telephone interview

 Visit the bank’s corporate website for an overview of its services, which fall into three broad categories: consumer business/private banking, corporate and investment banking, asset management/investor services/real estate.
 Research the area to which you have applied thoroughly, focusing on what it does, the divisions of the bank it interacts with and who its clients are.

 Once you have a good grasp of the bank, find a few topical news stories about the potential impact financial, political and global events could have (or are already having) on its profitability and business strategy.
-The ‘press releases’ section of the bank’s site is a good place to start, while Reuters and Bloomberg are good international news sources.
-Find out how you can enhance your investment banking commercial awareness.
+The ‘press releases’ section of the bank’s corporate website is a good place to start, while Reuters and Bloomberg are good international news sources.

 4) Curveball investment questions